-To assess the regulatory function of target RNA binding and the physiologic consequences, we monitor global changes in RNA and protein abundance in the same cell systems established for defining the RNA targets upon overexpression or small interfering RNA (siRNA) knockdown of the selected RBP.
+To assess the regulatory function of target RNA binding and the physiologic consequences, we monitor global changes in RNA and protein abundance in the same cell systems established for defining the RNA targets upon overexpression or small interfering RNA (siRNA) knockdown and CRISPR knockout of the selected RBP.
 Subsequent correlation of regulated to PAR-CLIP–identified targets reveals critical RNA sequence and context features and allows for the ranking of RNA targets for follow-up studies.
-Some of the complex bioinformatic analysis is carried out in collaboration with Uwe Ohler’s laboratory at Duke University.
+Some of the complex bioinformatic analysis is carried out in collaboration with Uwe Ohler’s laboratory at the Max-Delbrueck Center in Berlin.
 Specific phenotypic studies of regulatory functions of RBPs may be conducted in animal models.

-A census of RBPs by our laboratory established that the human genome encodes nearly 1,800 RBPs, several hundred of which represent mRNA-binding proteins contributing to pre-mRNA processing, transport, stability, and translation, as well as rRNA- and tRNA-binding proteins.
+A census of RBPs by our laboratory established that the human genome encodes close to 1,550, several hundred of which represent mRNA-binding proteins contributing to pre-mRNA processing, transport, stability, and translation, as well as rRNA- and tRNA-binding proteins.
 One of the long-term aims of my laboratory is to determine a complete RNA-RBP interactome and to develop cell-based and molecular assays to elucidate the specific regulatory and basic molecular functions of mRNA-binding proteins.
 To this aim, we have initiated a human transcriptome curation project, which will provide non-redundant reference transcripts to all human genes and their allelic variation.